codsen/codsen/packages/ast-monkey/README.md

 [![Test in browser][runkit-img]][runkit-url]
 [![MIT License][license-img]][license-url]

-* If you only need traversal function, install on it: [ast-monkey-traverse](https://github.com/codsen/ast-monkey-traverse)
+* If you only need traversal function, install just it: [ast-monkey-traverse](https://github.com/codsen/ast-monkey-traverse)

 ## Table of Contents